PixarAnimationStudios/OpenUSD/docs/maxperf.rst

 Use binary ".usd" files for geometry and shading caches
 #######################################################

-ASCII USD files can be a good choice for small files that primarily reference/subLayer other files together, such as the top-level "asset interface" file that defines a :ref:`Model <glossary:Model>`, provides its :ref:`AssetInfo
+:filename:`.usda` text files can be a good choice for small files that primarily reference/subLayer other files together, such as the top-level "asset interface" file that defines a :ref:`Model <glossary:Model>`, provides its :ref:`AssetInfo <glossary:AssetInfo>`, declares its :ref:`VariantSets
-<glossary:AssetInfo>`, declares its :ref:`VariantSets <glossary:VariantSet>`,
+<glossary:VariantSet>`, and contains a :ref:`payload arc <glossary:Payload>`
-and contains a :ref:`payload arc <glossary:Payload>` to the asset's contents.
+to the asset's contents.
 But for files that contain more than a few small definitions or overrides, the binary :ref:`"usdc" format <glossary:Crate File Format>` will open faster and consume substantially much less memory while held open (a :ref:`UsdStage <glossary:Stage>` keeps open all the layers that participate in a composition).
 You should not need to exert any extra effort to get this behavior since creating a new layer or stage with a filename :filename:`someFile.usd` will, by default, create a usdc file.

 As much as your pipeline allows, you should also prefer binary USD files over Alembic caches, for performance.
 Alembic is a ground-breaking and outstanding